Discover Our Webinars

 Evaluating Intervention-Induced Change in Neurophysiology and Balance in Adults with Acquired Brain Injury

-Speaker: Jaclyn Stephens, PhD, Associate Professor and Director of the SCORE Lab at the Department of Health and Exercise Science, Colorado State University.
+Speaker: Jaclyn Stephens, PhD., Associate Professor and Director of the SCORE Lab at the Department of Health and Exercise Science, Colorado State University.

-This webinar will be a journal club style discussion on a recently published paper “Intervention-Induced Changes in Balance and Task-Dependent Neural Activity in Adults with Acquired Brain Injury: A Pilot Randomized Control Trial.”
-Dr. Stephens, the senior author on the project, will share fNIRS-specific highlights from this pilot randomized control trial and describe challenges and ‘lessons learned’ when using fNIRS with a clinical population in an interactive format.
+This webinar featured a journal club–style discussion of the recently published paper “Intervention-Induced Changes in Balance and Task-Dependent Neural Activity in Adults with Acquired Brain Injury: A Pilot Randomized Controlled Trial.”

 Uncovering Hidden Consciousness in the ICU: The Role of fNIRS in Brain Injury Care